 You can mount your GoPro on your fishing rod, your boat, or an extendable pole to get some cool fishing shots.
 There are different ways to use your GoPro while fishing.
 You can set it up to film non-stop to catch the action, or you can take still shots and slow-motion photos.
 Don’t forget to capture some underwater shots, too!
 If you want more tips on fishing with a GoPro, check out this video over at the Orvis website!

-The best fishing GoPro to buy in 2019 or 2020 would have to be the Hero 8!
+The best fishing GoPro to buy in 2021 would have to be the Hero 8!
 We love the new updates like the HyperSmooth stabilization software and the faster fps video recording.
 The GoPro Hero5 Black deserves a mention too, as it’s an all-round action camera that produces high-quality footage.

 The Wrap Up